OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 1.2 General process controls

 * SECEDUCATE.
 Educate data scientists and development teams on AI threats including the model attacks.
+Attaining a *security mindset* is essential for all engineers, including data scientists.

   Links to standards:
   * 27002 Control 6.3 Awareness training.
 Gap: good coverage, but lacks detail and needs to take into account the particularity: training material needs to cover AI security threats and controls